Clinical trial approval process in Vietnam Credevo

 Approval timeline

-The entire MOH review and approval process takes approximately 60 working days from the date the sponsor and the principal investigator submits documents to the ASTT and the EECBR.
+The entire MOH review and approval process takes approximately 60 working days from the date the sponsor and the principal investigator submit documents to the ASTT and the NECBR.

 MOH minister issues final approval in about 10 working days.